 A membrane-enclosed organelle found within a cell is known as a Lysosome.
 A lysosome comprises enzymes that can degrade biological polymers such as proteins, nucleic acids, lipids, etc.

-The lysosome is in the shape of a spherical vesicle, and it acts as a degradative system for both obsolete parts and biological polymers, which are found inside a cytoplasm.
+The lysosome is shaped like a spherical vesicle, and it acts as a degradative system for both obsolete parts and biological polymers, which are found inside a cytoplasm.

-The size of lysosomes is quite large; its size differs from 0.1 to 1.2 µm according to the digested materials.
+Lysosomes are quite large; their size differs from 0.1 to 1.2 µm according to the digested materials.
 Unwanted components and biomolecules found inside the cytoplasm are engulfed by the hydrolytic enzymes present in the lysosomes to break them down.

 A Lysosome is formed amidst endocytosis.
 It consumes components from the outer layer of a cell.
-It is considered as a disposal system of waste of a cell.
+It is considered a disposal system of waste in a cell.

 Except for degradation, lysosomes are also indulged in several other activities such as secretion, repair of the plasma membrane, ensuring energy metabolism, etc.